 Try to find a way to reward yourself, whether the achievement is big or small.
-This will continue to motivate you when you hone your accountable leadership skills.
+This will continue to motivate you as you hone your accountable leadership skills.

 While on a self-improvement journey, you may encounter challenges, so find a family member or friend with similar goals and support each other.
-Your accountability companion is someone with who you can discuss big goals and exchange positive assertions.
+Your accountability companion is someone with whom you can discuss big goals and exchange positive affirmations.

 Here is a framework you can apply:

-1. Common Purpose: Set a stage whereby all team members share one goal or objective.
-This will give them a purpose and a blueprint to work on.
+1. Common Purpose: set the stage so all team members share one goal or objective.
+This will give them a purpose and blueprint to work with.

 2. Clear Expectations: clarify what you need the team to do.
 You must tell them repeatedly so all team members know what is expected of them.
 Set a success metric and clarify the degree to which people are supposed to do something.

-3. Communication: This is crucial; always communicate with your team.
+3. Communication: this is crucial; always communicate with your team.
 Over and over, sharing with them, asking questions, and reminding them why they're doing this is essential.
 Your job as a leader is to keep them paddling in the same direction, especially when rolling out annual and quarterly plans.
-Communication is what provides life to any team because it's what fosters longer-term sustainability.
+Communication is what provides life to any team because it's what fosters long-term sustainability.

-4. Coaching and Collaborating: Collaborating with your team, sharing ideas, and adjusting to a project challenge in real-time.
-Monitor your team's progress, coach, listen, and talk to them to increase performance.
+4. Coaching and Collaborating: collaborating with your team, sharing ideas, and adjusting to project challenges in real-time.
+Monitor your team's progress, coach, listen, and talk with them to increase performance.

 Accountability is vital for building trust in your team.